$F$-factors in hypergraphs via absorption: -factors

 \section{$K_k^k(m)$-factors}

 Our aim of this section is to prove Theorem~\ref{thm:k-partite}, which determines the asymptotic values of $t^3_1(n,K_3^3(m))$ and $t^4_1(n,K_4^4(m))$.
-Without loss of generality, we may assume that $m \ge 2$ for the remainder of this section.
+The theorem is trivially true for $m=1$, so we may assume that $m \ge 2$ for the remainder of this section.